PaydaSasha/finance-test-task/README.md

 As a bonus you can implement (please describe implemented bonus functionality in this file):

-implemented features marked by plus '+' symbol:
+implemented features :

-+ any additional visual effects to highlight positive or negative changes in the prices
+1. any additional visual effects to highlight positive or negative changes in the prices
-+ the possibility to switch on/off tickers by user
+2. the possibility to switch on/off tickers by user
-+ the possibility to specify interval time by user
+3. the possibility to specify interval time by user
-+ the possibility to add/remove ticker from watching group
+4. the possibility to add/remove ticker from watching group

-  - any additional functionality you consider useful:
+  - additional functionality:
-    + added decline statistics on server.js
+    1) added decline statistics on server.js
-    + when tickerList is empty (removed all tickers), there appear a plusButton to show all tickers again
+    2) when tickerList is empty (removed all tickers), there appear a plusButton to show all tickers again
-    + input for changing interval of updates also shows current interval in its(input) placeholder
+    3) input for changing interval of updates also shows current interval in its(input) placeholder
-    + implemented responsive design for UI template
+    4) implemented responsive design for UI template

 You should use the next technologies:
 - React (preferable with hooks)
 - Redux (with Redux-Thunk or any other Redux middleware you are familiar) or any other state-manager library you want